xlzior/goats/README.md

 ### Installation

+There are 2 ways to set up GOaTS:

+- Docker

+If you do not have Docker Desktop, please download it.
+At the root project directory, run `docker compose up` to start the container.
+To stop, press `Ctrl+C`.

+- Manual

-To set up GOaTS, please follow the instructions outlined in the README within each directory in the following order:
+Please follow the instructions outlined in the README within each directory in the following order:
   1. go-parser
   2. go-slang
   3. js-slang
   4. frontend

 ### Usage
-Once the frontend setup is complete, navigate to http://localhost:8000 to utilize the playground.
+Once the setup is complete, navigate to http://localhost:8000 to utilize the playground.

 ## Features